-Iyé Creative is a social enterprise that focuses on supporting disenfranchised communities to restore their connection and relationship to the land.
-Our intention is to hold space for a regenerative revolution where healing, enjoyment, and abundance, are means of breaking through the path of human suffering.
+Iyé Creative is a food justice and grassroots collective nurturing reciprocal relations and mutual aid systems.
+Our intention is to hold space for healing, enjoyment, and abundance, as means of breaking through the path of human suffering.

 Ariel is a community connector, Afrofuturistic, systematic thinker, Iyé Creative co-founder, and entrepreneur born in Santiago de Cuba, Cuba.
 Ariel for the past 10 years have been involved in coordinating at the highest level, optimizing, and managing various community, and international collaboration projects and grassroot initiatives that favour long-term, reciprocal and respectful relationship building for communities in Cuba and what’s currently Canada.

 Jess is the Iyé Creative co-founder, foodie, and entrepreneur born in BC, Canada.
 For the past 7 years Jess has been involved in the execution of various anthropological and archaeological research-based projects that favour long term and respectful relationship building with First Nation communities.
 As a community builder, she loves connecting with knowledge keepers in order to create alternatives based on global ancestral practices to solve local, and modern unbalances.
 During her spare time she enjoys crafting using traditional practices.

 Community Based Research

 Tari is Zimbabwean born, and has had the pleasure to call Victoria home for 6 years.
 She is a graduate of the University of Victoria, with a strong background in community-based research.
 She co-authored "Beyond Rice and Beans", a report on food security in Victoria.
 Tari is passionate about bridging newcomers with resources, and opportunities.